 Country: United States

-Aroma: outstanding notes of cherry and vanilla, with subtle notes of leather and tobacco.
+Aroma: outstanding notes of cinnamon, with the notes of vanilla, yeast, and oak as the base.

 Extraction in particular results in whisky acquiring a number of compounds, including aldehydes and acids such as vanillin, vanillic acid, and syringaldehyde.